HudsonNock/Air-Hockey-Sim/README.md

   With the identified transfer function, we implemented **feedforward control** — generating voltage profiles that would ideally produce a desired mallet trajectory.

   However, due to nonlinearities (e.g., friction, backlash, and voltage saturation), the pure feedforward model was insufficient.
-  We therefore added a **feedback loop**.
+  We therefore added **feedback control** with PID.

-  In simulation:
-  - The feedback controller adjusted voltages based on the error between expected and actual position.
+  To find the optimal feedback coefficients for PID in simulation:
+  - We tuned the PID controller to follow x - x^ (the actual minus expected path) from data collected
+  - Feedback voltages were then mapped to a change in position using the feedforward model previously identified
   - The loop modeled realistic factors such as voltage limits, delay between control updates, and the Blue Pill microcontroller’s control period.

   ---